Floorp-Projects/Floorp/toolkit/components/search/docs/SearchEngineConfiguration.rst

 Engine Defaults
 ---------------

+An engine may be specified as the default for one of two purposes:

+#. normal browsing mode,
+#. private browsing mode.

+If there is no engine specified for private browsing mode for a particular region/locale pair, then the normal mode engine is used.

+If the instance of the application does not support a separate private browsing mode engine, then it will only use the normal mode engine.

 An engine may or may not be default for particular regions/locales.
 The ``default`` property is a tri-state value with states of ``yes``, ``yes-if-no-other`` and ``no``.
 Here's an example of how they apply: